Ben Roberts-Smith: Civil trial and judgment (2020–2023)

 Allegations that Roberts-Smith committed domestic violence and threatened to report another soldier to the International Criminal Court were found to have not been proven.
 The judgement concluded that this did not further harm Roberts-Smith's reputation given the other substantially true allegations, thus establishing contextual truth.
 Judge Besanko also stated that Roberts-Smith was not a reliable witness due to having an obvious motive to lie.
 Besanko also stated that he believed that Roberts-Smith had threatened a soldier who gave testimony against him.

+Roberts-Smith resigned from Seven on 2 June 2023, following the case's unsuccessful outcome.
+Later in June 2023, the ABC reported allegations that he directed another SASR soldier to kill an elderly imam during an August 2012 operation in Afghanistan.
+It was alleged that this led to the man being dragged from a mosque and killed despite him being unarmed and a prisoner of the Australians.
+The incident was among those which the Brereton Report recommended be considered by war crimes investigators.

 On 15 June 2023, Roberts-Smith stated that he was proud of his actions in Afghanistan and would not be apologising.
-Later in June, he accepted liability for payment of the legal costs of his failed defamation suit against the three newspapers from 17 March 2020.
-One respondent to the case previously stated that approximately $30 million was spent on successfully defending it.
+Later in June, he accepted his liability to pay the legal costs of his failed defamation suit from 17 March 2020 against the three newspapers.
+Chris Masters, one of the respondents in the case, stated that Nine Entertainment spent approximately $30 million defending it.

+In 2023, Kim Beazley, Chair of the Australian War Memorial Council, acknowledged "the gravity of the decision in the Ben Roberts-Smith VC MG defamation case and its broader impact on all involved in the Australian community".
+Beazley added that careful consideration was being given to the additional content and context to be included in collection items on display.

 In November 2023, it was ruled that Roberts-Smith should pay approximately ninety-five per cent of the costs incurred by Nine Entertainment from when he began proceedings against them in 2018.
 In December 2023, Kerry Stokes's private investment company, Australian Capital Equity, was ordered to pay costs.

-In 2023, Kim Beazley, Chair of the Australian War Memorial Council, acknowledged "the gravity of the decision in the Ben Roberts-Smith VC MG defamation case and its broader impact on all involved in the Australian community".
-Beazley added that careful consideration was being given to the additional content and context to be included in collection items on display.